DMNerd/dotfiles-Arch/README.md

 I use ZSH as my shell.

 #### Powerline
-I use powerline-rs as mz powerline implementation.
+I use powerline-rs as my powerline implementation.
 I preffer it over oh-my-zsh for the speed and responsiveness.

 Instalation: